William Sulzer

-William Sulzer (March 18, 1863 – November 6, 1941) was an American lawyer and politician, nicknamed Plain Bill Sulzer.
-He was the 39th Governor of New York and a long-serving congressman from the same state.
+William Sulzer (March 18, 1863 – November 6, 1941), nicknamed Plain Bill, was an American lawyer and politician.
+He was the 39th governor of New York serving for 10 months in 1913, and a long-serving U.S. representative from the same state.
 Sulzer was the first, and to date only, New York governor to be impeached and the only governor to be convicted on articles of impeachment.
 He broke with his sponsors at Tammany Hall, and they produced convincing evidence that Sulzer had falsified his sworn statement of campaign expenditures.

 Personal

 William Sulzer was born in Elizabeth, New Jersey on March 18, 1863, the son of Lydia (Jelleme), who was Frisian, and Thomas Sulzer, a German immigrant.
-He was the second in a family of eight children, and his siblings included Charles August Sulzer, who pursued a successful political career in Alaska.
+He was the second of eight children, and his siblings included Charles August Sulzer, who pursued a successful political career in Alaska.
 He was reared on his family farm and attended the public schools of Elizabeth.
 At age 12 he left home and sailed as a cabin boy aboard a brig, the William H. Thompson.
 He returned to the family home a year later and became a clerk in a grocery store.

 Sulzer took night classes at Cooper Union before attending lectures at Columbia Law School and studying law with the New York City firm of Parish & Pendleton.
 He was admitted to the bar in 1884, and commenced practice in New York City.
-Even before beginning his law practice, he was a member of Tammany Hall political machine serving as a popular stump speaker.
+Even before beginning his law practice, he was a member of the Tammany Hall political machine serving as a popular stump speaker.

 He married Clara Rodelheim in 1908.